JoesCat/gimp-fix-ca/README.md

 - 2.0.0 (December 5, 2006) Improve speed.
 Add linear and cubic interpolation.
 - 1.0.0 (November 30, 2006) First version.

-## Future Plan

-A long target is for the plug-in to work automatically without requiring user to carefully choose the amount of shift.

 Note: The Original Web page content and pictures are copyrighted (c) 2006, 2007 by Kriang Lerdsuwanakij.